 The diagnosis of mental illness has become part of the fabric of our society to such an extent that prospective clients call me and diagnose their own spouse with personality disorders.
-While they have not necessarily studied the DSM (Diagnostic and Statistical Manual of Mental Disorders), the diagnostic “bible”, everyone has become an expert at labeling.
+While they have not necessarily studied the DSM (Diagnostic and Statistical Manual of Mental Disorders) aka the diagnostic “bible”, it seems as though everyone has become an expert at labeling.

 A diagnostic manual is helpful in terms of research.
 By developing an operational definition of an illness, it became possible to compare different studies about the same disorder.
-It also became easier to communicate to third parties about an illness.
+It also became easier to communicate with third parties about an illness.
 This made it easier for insurance companies to cover mental health services.

-Finally, the last reason why diagnosing may be helpful is that it can be validating for one who is suffering to know that he/she actually have an illness.
+Finally, the last reason why diagnosing may be helpful is that it can be validated for one who is suffering to know that he/she actually have an illness.
 This allows him/her to accept the illness and get it treated more effectively.
 This is often the case in 12 step programs where participants are encouraged to say that they are an alcoholic, etc… By taking ownership of their illness, they are empowered to heal.

 The dangers of diagnosis

 Despite the advances of science, it is still unclear what causes mental illness.
 While many may speak of some sort of chemical imbalance in the brain, this is not decisive.
 It is also worth keeping in mind that the DSM is published by the American Psychiatric Association.
 Psychiatry has veered away from traditional psychotherapy to medication management.

 In general, it is questionable as to the merits of diagnosing a person.
 Whereas a doctor treating a physical illness is treating the body, when it comes to mental illness we are dealing with matters of the soul.

 In my marriage counseling work with couples, a diagnosis is often counterproductive.
 While it true that mental illness can contribute or exacerbate tension in a relationship, it does not have to be an excuse to preclude a successful outcome.

 Diagnoses can be helpful and can be used if it is helpful for the betterment of the client.
 Unfortunately, they can be used as a weapon to stigmatize, to blame, and to shirk responsibility.
 The bottom line is that they should be used only when necessary and with the utmost sensitivity and discernment of a licensed professional.